 The Public Utility Regulatory Act mandates and the irrevocable financing order guarantees that system restoration charges on all retail electric customers served at distribution voltage in CenterPoint Houston's service territory will be reviewed and adjusted at least annually, and semi-annually as necessary, to ensure the expected recovery of amounts sufficient to timely provide payment of scheduled principal and interest on the Bonds.
-System restoration charges may be adjusted semi-annually if necessary to ensure the expected recovery of amounts sufficient to timely provide payment of scheduled principal and interest on the Bonds.
 System restoration charges may be adjusted semi-annually if necessary to ensure the expected recovery of amounts sufficient to timely provide all payments of debt service and other required amounts and charges in connection with the Bonds.
-In the irrevocable financing order, the PUCT guaranteed that it will act pursuant to the financing order as expressly authorized by the Public Utility Regulatory Act to ensure that expected system restoration charges that may be imposed on the consumers of electricity served at distribution voltage in CenterPoint Houston's service territory to timely pay scheduled principal and interest on the Bonds.
+In the irrevocable financing order, the PUCT guarantees that it will act pursuant to the financing order as expressly authorized by the Public Utility Regulatory Act to ensure that expected system restoration charge revenues are sufficient to pay on a timely basis, scheduled principal and interest on the Bonds.
+There is no "cap" on the level of system restoration charges that may be imposed on the consumers of electricity served at distribution voltage in CenterPoint Houston's service territory to timely pay scheduled principal and interest on the Bonds.
 The financing order provides that the true-up mechanism and all other obligations of the State of Texas and the PUCT set forth in the financing order are direct, explicit, irrevocable and unconditional upon issuance of the Bonds and are legally enforceable against the State of Texas and the PUCT.
-Please read "The System Restoration Charges" in the accompanying prospectus.
+Please read "The System Restoration Charges" below and "CenterPoint Houston's Financing Order" and "The Servicing Agreement-Adjustment Process for System Restoration Charges" in the accompanying prospectus.